-- The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions - The main parameters used in the assessment of an overall climatic limitation are average annual rainfall as a measure of overall wetness and accumulated temperature (degree days Jan June) as a measure of the relative warmth of a locality - A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met Office 1989).
-The details are given in the table below and these show that there is no overall climatic limitation affecting the site.
-However, the field capacity days for the site are relatively low in a national context, and therefore the likelihood of any soil wetness problems may be decreased. - No local climatic factors such as exposure or frost risk are believed to affect the site.
+- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe climatic limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature (degree days Jan-June), as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+Office 1989).
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site. - 2.4 However, climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
+At this locality Average Annual Rainfall and Field Capacity Days are relatively low in a regional context, and therefore soil wetness problems may be diminished. - 2.5 No local climatic factors such as exposure or frost risk are believed to affect the site.

-Table 2 Climatic Interpolation
+Table 2: Climatic Interpolation

-Grid Reference TQ 790 504
+Grid Reference TR 101 646

-Altıtude (m) 105
+Altitude (m) 50

-Accumulated Temperature 1389
+Accumulated Temperature 1438

-(degree days Jan June)
+(Day °C, Jan-June)

-Average Annual Rainfall (mm) 693
+Average Annual Rainfall (mm) 590

-Field Capacity (days) 143
+Field Capacity (days) 117

-Moisture Deficit Wheat (mm) 110
+Moisture Deficit, Wheat (mm) 123

-Moisture Deficit Potatoes (mm) 103
+Moisture Deficit, Potatoes (mm) 120

 Overall Climatic Grade 1

-3 Relief
+3. Relief